Kentucky State Subsidy Profile

 - A previous adoption disruption or multiple placements

-Note: Children must be legally free for adoption and in the custody of the state of Kentucky to be eligible for adoption assistance.
+To be eligible for state-funded assistance, children must meet the special needs requirements in question 1 and must be in the custody of the state to be eligible for adoption assistance.

-3. The maximum basic monthly adoption assistance maintenance payment in Kentucky is:
+4. What are the maximum monthly adoption assistance maintenance payment in Kentucky?

 These rates are effective July 1, 2007 and mirror the foster care rates: